folio-org/folio-org.github.io/guides/automation.md

 ### Off-schedule rebuilds

-If there is an urgent need to re-run a build outside of the normal automation schedule (explained below), then co-ordinate that on the Slack channel #hosted-reference-envs (remember that there are other people utilising these systems).
+DevOps will not accept requests for manual rebuilds of either environment unless special or unusual circumstances dictate otherwise.

-The least disruptive is probably "folio-snapshot-load".
+If there is an **urgent** need to re-run a build outside of the normal automation schedule (explained below), then co-ordinate that on the Slack channel #hosted-reference-envs (remember that there are other people utilising these systems).

 Also, as explained below, before doing this wait for the automated hourly build of the “snapshot” branch of the Stripes Platform and ensure that the expected module versions are included in that build's [install.json](https://github.com/folio-org/platform-complete/blob/snapshot/install.json) file.